 AFFORDABLE DO IT YOURSELF HOME PROJECT | FURNITURE MAKEOVER | MEMORY CHAIR | HONOR LOVED ONES WHO HAVE PASSED

 Christmas, and the Holidays in general, are all about family—making memories, giving, loving, and just being together.
-Since our son, Jordan, passed away just before Christmas two years ago, it has been especially important to me to find ways to honor, remember, and include him during the Holidays.
+Since our son, Jordan, passed away just before Christmas in 2014, it has been especially important to me to find ways to honor, remember, and include him during the Holidays.
 This year, I was inspired by this poem to do something special for Jordan:

 I decided to make a chair just for Jordan using one of his old shirts.
 It took about an hour, and I think it’s a great way to include our loved ones who have passed.

 All you need is a padded chair, a shirt (or fabric), chalk paint, finishing wax, staple gun.